rtbhosale/go-echo-templ-docker/README.md

 # go-echo-templ-docker
-boilerplate project setup using Go, Echo, templ with docker compose
+boilerplate project setup using Go, Echo, templ, Air with docker.

+# How to run.
+docker compose up